-Often the focal point of most photographs and marketing material the tower is iconic and impressive.
+Often the focal point of most photographs and marketing material, the tower is iconic and impressive.
 It’s stunning to see it in person, and the images from the reflection pool are so perfect that even an untouched photo appears edited.
-You won’t need to edit a picture; the towers pink hues naturally reflect over the reflection pond hold their own.
-Standing at 205 feet tall, adorned with gold embellished door and surrounded by a moat that’s home to koi fish, it’s pleasing to any eye.
+You won’t need to edit a picture; the towers’ pink hues naturally reflect over the reflection pond hold their own.
+Standing at 205 feet tall, adorned with a gold embellished door, and surrounded by a moat that’s home to koi fish, it’s pleasing to any eye.

 Here is a rare peek inside the Singing Tower: